anastasiia-ria/text-analyzer/README.md

 Code: pigLatin("Orange");
 Expected Output: "Orangeway"

+Test: "It will recongnize consonants regardless of case."
+Code: pigLatin("Bug");
+Expected Output: "ugB"

 Test: "It will move first consequtive consonants and add 'ay' to the end of word if the word begins with a consonant."
 Code: pigLatin("code");
 Expected Output: "odecay"